Unstable Particles in Quantum Field Theory

 Note that the spectral function does not have a delta function contribution from the unstable particle, as it would from a stable particle, because the unstable particle is not part of the spectrum of asymptotic states.

 The Fourier transform performed by closing the contour on the first sheet yields an integral over the discontinuity in the propagator, Eq.~(\ref{Disc}), but it does not explicitly yield exponential time dependence, since the contour does not enclose any poles.
 Nevertheless, the exponential time dependence must arise from the integration.
-The pole on the second sheet causes the imaginary part of the propagator on the first sheet to have a peak above the branch cut and a valley below the branch cut (see Sec.~50 of Ref.~\cite{RPP2024}), so there is a large discontinuity across the branch cut that must yield exponential time dependence.
+The pole on the second sheet causes the imaginary part of the propagator on the first sheet to have a peak above the branch cut, and the complex-conjugate pole on the second sheet causes the imaginary part of the propagator on the first sheet to have valley below the branch cut (see Sec.~50 of Ref.~\cite{RPP2024}), so there is a large discontinuity across the branch cut that must yield exponential time dependence.

-To see how this works, let's approximate the propagator just above the branch cut by the nearest pole, which is the one on the second sheet in the lower half plane, and approximate the propagator just below the branch cut by the nearest pole, which is the one on the second sheet in the upper half plane.
+To see how this works, let's approximate the propagator just above the branch cut by the pole, and approximate the propagator just below the branch cut by the complex-conjugate pole.
 Thus

-We now perform the Fourier transform on the right side of Eq.~(\ref{Disc}), extending the lower limit of integration to negative infinity since the integration region to the left of the threshold is far from the poles.
+We now perform the Fourier transform on the right-hand side of Eq.~(\ref{Disc}), extending the lower limit of integration to negative infinity since the integration region to the left of the threshold is far from the poles.
 This yields the exponential time dependence we anticipated,

 where we have used the well-known formula for the Fourier transform of a Lorentzian function.
 The reader will notice that the integrand contains the formula for the Breit-Wigner cross section, Eq.~(\ref{BW}), but recall that we are evaluating the Fourier transform of the amplitude, not the cross section.